dimasrepo/dimaspro.github.io/_posts/2024-08-23-employee-attrition-analysis.md

 ## Dataset Source

 The dataset used in this project can be found at the following link: [Employee Attrition Analysis](https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset).

-Report for this project can be found at the following link: [Employee Attrition Analysis](https://rpubs.com/senddimas/1212700)
+The report for this project is available here: [Employee Attrition Analysis Report](https://rpubs.com/senddimas/1212700).

 ---